AZDOPS/AZDOPS/Docs/Help/New-ADOPSElasticPool.md

 Accept wildcard characters: False
 ```

-### -Body
+### -ElasticPoolObject
 The full request body in json or as a pscustom object.
+The Help function New-ElasticPoolObject can help generate a powershell object/json string.

 | Name                 | Type                | Description                                                                   |
 |----------------------|---------------------|-------------------------------------------------------------------------------|